AUTOMATIC1111/stable-diffusion-webui/Features.md

 The file is ui-config.json in webui dir, and it is created automatically if you don't have one when the program starts.

-Some settings will break processing, like step not divisible by 64 for width and heght, and some, lie changing default function on the img2img tab, may break UI.
+Some settings will break processing, like step not divisible by 64 for width and heght, and some, like changing default function on the img2img tab, may break UI.
 I do not have plans to address those in near future.

 # ESRGAN